ROBOTIS-GIT/emanual/docs/en/platform/manipulator_h/examples.md

   gvdGoalDynamixelAngleRad = gvdGoalCalculationAngleRad + gvdAngleGapCalcandDynamixelRad;
   ```

   > First, NextStep gets the current step’s target angles, which are from the D-H Configuration.
-However, the actual Dynamixel PRO start point and the D-H Configuration’s differ.
+However, the actual DYNAMIXEL PRO start point and the D-H Configuration’s differ.
   This difference is taken into account and each joint Goal Position Value is set again with Rad2Value, the resulting Arm_Set_JointPosition moves the manipulator.
   If successful, the manipulator’s communications Arm_Set_JointPosition returns a value of 1.